Sequential Bayesian parameter-state estimation in dynamical systems with noisy and incomplete observations via a variational framework: Numerical Experiments

 As time progresses, the means of the marginal distributions of parameters and states obtained by FBOVI gradually converge to their true values.
-However, during the time from around step $11$ to $25$, FBOVI tends to overestimate the uncertainty of $\theta_2$, as shown in Figure~\ref{fig:dist_theta2}.
-This can be attributed to the fact that although the prior of $\theta$ is Gaussian, the posterior of $\theta$ is typically highly non-Gaussian in the early stages due to the limited amount of data points incorporated.
+However, during the time from around step $10$ to $28$, FBOVI tends to overestimate the uncertainty of $\theta_2$, as shown in Figure 9(b).
+This can be attributed to the fact that although the prior of $\theta$ is Gaussian, the posterior of $\theta$ is typically highly non-Gaussian in the early stages due to the limited amount of data incorporated.
 Consequently, a Gaussian distribution may not adequately capture the posterior of $\theta$.
 Moreover, as online inference progresses, approximation errors accumulate over time.
-As more data are assimilated, the posterior is expected to become increasingly Gaussian, and FBOVI regains its ability to provide accurate uncertainty estimation.
+As more data are assimilated, with linear dynamics and observations, the posterior becomes increasingly Gaussian, and FBOVI regains its ability to provide accurate uncertainty estimation.
 This highlights FBOVI's capability to yield an accurate posterior approximation online, starting from an initially inaccurate approximation, provided that the variational distribution family used for the parameters can adequately represent the parameter posterior.
-In contrast, the joint UKF fails to demonstrate this capability, as evidenced by the divergence of its approximated posterior when more data points are assimilated, and the true parameter posterior approaches Gaussian distribution.
+In contrast, the joint UKF fails to demonstrate this capability, with its approximate posterior diverging from the true posterior throughout the entire simulation period.
 This suggests that the joint UKF may struggle to provide a good approximation of the posterior when given an inaccurate prior, or that the approximation error of the joint UKF in the early stages is too substantial, and more data points especially noisy data points cannot provide sufficient information to mitigate the accumulated error within the framework of the joint UKF.

 Next, we evaluate the three online inference methods using $50$ independent data realizations.
-The estimation performance is assessed using the root mean square error (RMSE), which measures the average discrepancy between the true values of the states or parameters and the means of their corresponding marginal approximate posterior distributions over different realizations.
-Specifically, the RMSE for estimating the $i$-th component of the parameter $\theta$ and the $i$-th component of the state $X_k$ at time step $k$ are defined as
+The estimation performance is assessed using the root mean square error (RMSE), which measures the average discrepancy between the true values of the states or parameters and the means of their corresponding approximate marginal posterior distributions over different data realizations.
+Specifically, the RMSE for estimating the $i$-th component of the parameter vector $\theta$ and the $i$-th component of the state $X_k$ at time step $k$ are defined as